iNPUTmice/SecureConversation/README.md

 Ether: `0x5c4e5239cd9c6f4a909e4e8361526e2e3c8ba9fa`

 #### How do I create an account?
 XMPP, like email, is a federated protocol, which means that there is not one company you can create an *official XMPP account* with.
-Instead there are hundreds, or even thousands, of providers out there.
-One of those providers is our very own [conversations.im](https://account.conversations.im).
+Instead, there are hundreds, or even thousands, of providers out there.
+One of those providers is our very own [conversations.im] https://account.conversations.im).
 If you don’t like to use *conversations.im* use a web search engine of your choice to find another provider.
 Or maybe your university has one.
 Or you can run your own.
 Or ask a friend to run one.
 Once you've found one, you can use Conversations to create an account.
-Just select *register new account* on server within the create account dialog.
+Just select *register new account* on the server within the create account dialog.

 ##### Domain hosting
 Using your own domain not only gives you a more recognizable Jabber ID, it also gives you the flexibility to migrate your account between different XMPP providers.
 This is a good compromise between the responsibilities of having to operate your own server and the downsides of being dependent on a single provider.